 Robots can aggregate data across disparate systems that each have pieces of employee information related to on/offboarding, training, safety incidents, attendance, and access privileges.
 RPA can remove manual entry, automate updates, and provide general data synchronization.

-RPA is all we do.
+Intelligent Automation is all we do.
 Our experts are trained professionals have spent years working with complex systems in large enterprise organizations.
-We know the Enterprise and we know RPA.
+We know the Enterprise and we know Intelligent Automation.

-Optezo’s RPA strategy services and our curated RPA process catalog will help you quickly get going with a successful RPA program.
+Optezo's Intelligent Automation strategy services and our curated automation process catalog will help you quickly get going with a successful program.

-While our All-in-One offering is most popular, we make it easy to engage with us wherever you are in your RPA journey.
+While our All-in-One offering is most popular, we make it easy to engage with us wherever you are in your Intelligent Automation journey.
 Optezo can meet you where you feel we will be most valuable.

 Let's build the right plan and begin saving money at your business.
-Talk to one of our RPA experts and take your RPA journey to the next level!
+Talk to one of our Intelligent Automation experts and take your Automation journey to the next level!

 What is Optezo?